northhighland/proposal-gen/src/pages/index.md

     value-based approach, client-focused strategies, and industry expertise help clients challenge convention with solutions tailored to the needs of the project.
-  timelinebody2: 'North Highland adds value across the full spectrum of
+  timelinebody2: "North Highland adds value across the full spectrum of
     consulting, from strategy to delivery.
-Our strengths reside in our depth of capabilities and delivering insights and industry expertise across areas of client need: Program & Project Management, Agile Transformation, Strategy, People & Change, Experience Design, Data & Analytics, Process and Business Analysis, and Technology.'
+Our strengths reside in our depth of capabilities and delivering insights and industry expertise across areas of client need: Program & Project Management, Agile Transformation, Strategy, People & Change, Experience Design, Data & Analytics, Process and Business Analysis, and Technology."
   timelinehead1: Every challenge is unique
   timelinebody3: Everything we do begins and ends with people.
 The experience we
     create working with you is unique, trusted and collaborative.
 It is more